 Can My Case Be Dismissed If The Miranda Rights Were Not Read?

-It didn’t happened to Ernesto, it probably would happen to you.
-In such a trial, the confession is not presented to the Jury.
-If all of the other evidence is enough, then they may still convict, even without hearing those statements (confession).
-If the confession was the only evidence, then it is doubtful that the prosecutor would proceed to trial.
-If so however, you’d have a good case.
+It didn’t happen to Ernesto, it might not happen for you either.
+In such a trial where a confession was given in violation of Miranda, the confession is not presented to the Jury as evidence.
+If all of the other evidence is enough though, then they may still convict, even without hearing those statements (confession).
+On the other hand, if the confession was the only evidence, then it is doubtful that the prosecutor would proceed to trial.
+If so, however, you’d have a good case.